Muirfield/pocketmine-plugins/MagicTelePortal/README.md

 ---

 * Q: How do I prevent people from breaking my portal?
-* A: Use an anti-grief plugin.
+* A: Use an anti-grief plugin or the `mtp.destroy` permission.

 Changes
 -------